Cost of Constructing Homes in Washington

 Executive Summary

-Previous BIAW research reports detailed how zoning regulations affect the final sales price of new homes.
-Now, we have been requested to do a similar study that excludes land costs.
-For policymakers aiming to make real progress on housing affordability, understanding all the costs of constructing a new home is crucial for minimizing the unintended consequences of their policy options.
+With previous reports published by BIAW referencing the extreme costs that zoning regulations have on the final sales price of new homes, we have been requested to do a similar study that excludes land costs.
+For policymakers aiming to make real progress on housing affordability, understanding all the costs that go into constructing a new home is crucial for minimizing unintended consequences of the policy options that exist.

 Based on a national survey of home builders, we compiled the Top 10 Cost Drivers in Home Construction with national averages provided for each line-item cost.
-We’ve included an estimate of this cost for Washington, utilizing the state’s average geographic cost modifier of 1.04.
+We’ve included an estimate of this cost for Washington, utilizing the state’s average geographic cost modifier of 1.04 reported by BNI’s Home Builder’s Costbook.

-The table below can be particularly useful in identifying how cost adjustments in just one category can price families out of the opportunity to own a home.
+This table can be particularly useful in identifying how cost adjustments in just one category can price families out of the opportunity to own a home.
 For example, each line-item that has an asterisk next to it is influenced by the building codes.
 For example, the category titled Major System Rough-Ins is influenced by the energy code.
-After July 1, 2023, this category will increase by a minimum of $5,000, just considering the heat pump water and space heating mandates.
+After July 1, 2023, this category will increase by a minimum of $5,000 just considering the heat pump water and space heating mandates.

 Top 10 Cost Drivers in Home Construction